appbaseio/reactivesearch/content/docs/reactivesearch/vue/search/DataSearch.md

 -   **componentId** `String`
     unique identifier of the component, can be referenced in other components' `react` prop.
--   **dataField** `String or Array` database field(s) to be connected to the component's UI view.
-DataSearch accepts an Array in addition to String, useful for applying search across multiple fields.
+-   **dataField** `String or Array` database field(s) to be queried against.
+Accepts an Array in addition to String, useful for applying search across multiple fields.
--   **nestedField** `String` [optional] use to set the `nested` mapping field that allows arrays of objects to be indexed in a way that they can be queried independently of each other.
-Applicable only when dataField is a part of `nested` type.
+-   **nestedField** `String` [optional]
+    Set the path of the `nested` type under which the `dataField` is present.
+Only applicable only when the field(s) specified in the `dataField` is(are) present under a [`nested` type](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html) mapping.
 -   **title** `String or JSX` [optional] set the title of the component to be shown in the UI.
 -   **defaultSelected** `string` [optional]